elix/rfcs/proposals/0000-overlays.md

 A user click/tap on the drawer’s backdrop implicitly dismisses the drawer.
 (Compare with `Dialog`, where backdrop clicks are ignored.)

+Elix plans to eventually add touch gestures to Drawer so that users can close it (and possibly open it) with a swipe.

 # Popup